stelzinga/MF/MGT_80.Tools.md

 Regardless of the type of feedback (positive or negative) the *intonation* of above steps is the same.
 Not negative, not positive but with a positive afterthought i.e. it will be better in the future.

 The reason to *ask* nr 1. is to make sure they are ready to listen!
 This is important because the purpose of feedback is to reinforce future behaviour.
 What if they say 'no'?
 Then move it to later.

+@@@
 ________________________________________
 ## Meeting (Framework)
-One of the most suitable forms of Communication is through a Meeting which is mostly organised throuh Calendar, see [## Calendar] and for which details are maintained in Notes, see [## Notes].
+One of the most suitable forms of Communication is through a Meeting.

-### Meeting Types
 Like communication there are two key types of Meetings: formal and informal.

 A Meeting is either owned by the Manager or not.

 A meeting is either recurring or not.
 Non-recurring Meetings can still be deemed 'recurring' in below procedure, except that there are no recurring dates available.

-The purpose of a Meeting is to either regularly exchange updates between participants e.g. an item in MGT: 04.Controlling # JOURNAL), and/or it is used as a form of Control or Oversight e.g. an item in MGT:  Controlling # SUPERVISION and/or it is used as a form of Reporting to senior management or more generally to stakeholders e.g., an Item in [MGT: 04.Controlling # REPORT].
+The purpose of a Meeting is to either regularly exchange updates between participants e.g. an item in MGT: 04.Controlling # JOURNAL), and/or it is used as a form of Control or Oversight e.g. an item in MGT:  04.Controlling # SUPERVISION and/or it is used as a form of Reporting to senior management or more generally to stakeholders e.g., an Item in [MGT: 04.Controlling # REPORT].

 ### Meeting Procedures
 For each Recurring Meeting set up a note.
 The note drives how the meeting is done.